I-amanshuman/heart_attack_analysis/README.md

-# heart_attack_analysis: This dataset is obtained from Kaggle.
-It consists of multiple features which are recorded during diagnosis of patients and which are then used to
+# Heart_Attack_analysis

-find the probability of a person having a heart attack; 0 => Low probability, 1 => High Probability
+This dataset is obtained from Kaggle.
+It consists of multiple features which are recorded during diagnosis of patients and which are then used to find the probability of a person having a heart attack; 0 => Low probability, 1 => High Probability

 -- About the dataset --